 - 5.6.11 For one firm to rely on verification carried out by another firm, the verification that the firm being relied upon has carried out must have been based at least on the standard level of customer verification.
 It is not permissible to rely on SDD carried out, or any other exceptional form of verification, such as the use of source of funds as evidence of identity. - 5.6.12 Firms may also only rely on verification actually carried out by the firm being relied upon.
-A firm that has been relied on to verify a customer's identity may not 'pass on' verification carried out for it by another firm. - 5.6.13 Under the ML Regulations, the FSA has been given the additional responsibility for supervising the AML/CTF systems and controls in Annex I Financial Institutions.
-Such businesses are not authorised by the FSA, may not therefore be relied on to carry out CDD measures on behalf of other firms until such time as this is permitted under the ML Regulations. - 5.6.14 Whether a firm wishes to place reliance on a third party will be part of the firm's risk-based assessment, which, in addition to confirming the third party's regulated status, may include consideration of matters such as: - > its public disciplinary record, to the extent that this is available;
+A firm that has been relied on to verify a customer's identity may not 'pass on' verification carried out for it by another firm. - Regulation 2(9), Schedule 1 5.6.13 Under the ML Regulations, the FCA has been given the additional responsibility for supervising the AML/CTF systems and controls in Annex I Financial Institutions.
+Such businesses are not authorised by the FCA, may not therefore be relied on to carry out CDD measures on behalf of other firms until such time as this is permitted under the ML Regulations. - 5.6.14 Whether a firm wishes to place reliance on a third party will be part of the firm's risk-based assessment, which, in addition to confirming the third party's regulated status, may include consideration of matters such as: - > its public disciplinary record, to the extent that this is available; - > the nature of the customer, the product/service sought and the sums involved;